Tyrese Gibson: Acting career

 Gibson has a recurring role in two of the highest-grossing film series: Fast & Furious and Transformers.
-His first role was in John Singleton's Baby Boy in 2001.
+His first film role was in John Singleton's Baby Boy in 2001.

 Fast & Furious

 Gibson plays Roman Pearce in the Fast & Furious film series.
-He first played Pearce alongside his best friend, the late Paul Walker, in 2003's 2 Fast 2 Furious, his second collaboration with Singleton.
-He returned as Roman Pearce in Fast Five (2011), Fast & Furious 6 (2013), Furious 7 (2015), The Fate of the Furious (2017), and F9 (2021).
+He first played Pearce alongside his best friend, Paul Walker, in 2003's 2 Fast 2 Furious, his second collaboration with Singleton.
+He returned as Roman Pearce in Fast Five (2011), Fast & Furious 6 (2013), Furious 7 (2015), The Fate of the Furious (2017), F9 (2021) and Fast X (2023).

 Transformers

 Gibson portrays Sergeant Robert Epps in the Transformers film series.
 In 2007, with the cast of Josh Duhamel, John Turturro, Megan Fox, Anthony Anderson and Jon Voight, with star Shia LaBeouf, Transformers went on to make nearly $710 million worldwide.
 It was directed and co-produced by Michael Bay.
 Steven Spielberg served as the executive producer.
 Gibson reprised his role in the sequels Transformers: Revenge of the Fallen (2009) and Transformers: Dark of the Moon (2011).
 Gibson was supposed to return as Epps in Transformers: The Last Knight (2017), but was unable to appear due to scheduling conflicts with The Fate of the Furious.